irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 -----

-# Rogue (3/5):
+# Rogue (2/5):

 | Vanilla (9th card) | Gilza (9th card) |
 | -------- | -------- |
 |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue.png)  |

 ### Changes Summary
 Copycat and Hacker are both just straight upgrades to this deck, so to compensate, this deck is now slighlty more effective in it's own playstyle.
-Dodge buffs might be extremely small, but do consider that new options in the arfull dodger skill sub-tree are also indirectly buffing this deck.
+Dodge buffs might be extremely small, but do consider that new options in the arful dodger skill sub-tree are also indirectly buffing this deck.
 Additionally, AP chance can now work well with both new Surefire and Silencer AP skills, instead of being a joke of a bonus.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app